We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Always begin with a small amount of your chosen remedy to see how your skin reacts, and discontinue use if it irritates your skin with a prolonged burning sensation.
 Discontinue any home treatments if the outbreak gets worse.

-Talk to your doctor if you plan on taking oral supplements.
+Talk with your doctor if you plan on taking oral supplements.
 Herbal remedies and supplements can interact with any medications and cause unintended side effects.

-Without treatment, a fever blister can last as long as two weeks.
+Without treatment, a fever blister can last as long as 2 weeks.
 Unlike natural remedies, antiviral drugs are a set dose and proven to speed up the healing process, as well as lower the amount of virus present.